mverleg/pyjson_tricks/README.md

 You can also choose to store things as their closest primitive type (e.g. arrays and sets as lists, decimals as floats).
-This may be desirable if you don\'t care about the exact type, or you are loading the json in another language (which doesn\'t restore python types).
+This may be desirable if you don't care about the exact type, or you are loading the json in another language (which doesn't restore python types).
-It\'s also smaller.
+It's also smaller.

 To forego meta data and store primitives instead, pass `primitives` to `dump(s)`.
 This is available in version `3.8` and later.
 Example: